Filing an Application for Revision on your Property Assessment

 Yes.
-You can appeal your property’s assessment, but not your taxes.
+You may file an application for revision on your property’s assessment, but not your taxes.

-The City has a Board of Revision, made up of Winnipeg citizens appointed by City Council, which hears assessment appeals.
-It reviews assessments and makes impartial decisions based on the evidence which you, as the property owner and the assessor present.
+The Board is appointed by City Council and consists of citizens selected for their knowledge, experience and impartiality.
+The Board is independent of the Assessment and Taxation department and the panel members are not City Employees.
+It reviews assessments and makes decisions based on the evidence which you, as the property owner and the assessor present.

-Do you have to pay taxes when you appeal your assessment?
+Do you have to pay taxes when you file an application for revision on your assessment?

 Can you appeal the Board of Revision’s decision?